LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Interview with Chee Keong Cheung, director of Redcon-1

 CKC: It's been a real pleasure and I'm grateful to you James for the support you have shown for 'Redcon-1' as well as being one of the first journalists to get behind and review the film, so thank you!

-Related show tags: REDCON-1 MORE INTERVIEWS Interview with Mickey Fisher, creator of sci-fi series Extant
+Related show tags: REDCON-1 MORE INTERVIEWS Interview with Alexis Kendra, the writer and producer of The Cleaning Lady

 Posted on Thursday 6th May 2021